Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The U.S. Capitol is a grand statement of architecture and artwork.
-A wide angle lens was the perfect way to tour and know that I’d get shots I could use.
+A wide-angle lens was the perfect way to tour and know I’d get shots I could use.

 Standing there, the trees seem spaced quite far apart.
 Those gaps just didn’t make for an interesting photograph, like those I’d researched before my trip.

-With a longer focal length, the gap between the trees seems almost non-existent and changes the atmosphere of the photo.
+With a longer focal length, the gap between the trees seems almost non-existent and changes the photo’s atmosphere.

-Some travel trips are as much about the people as they are about the place.
+Some travel trips are as much about the people as the place.
 If you’re looking for portraits, then take your flash, a portrait lens, and something to use as a light modifier.

 Knowing what kind of photos you want is the first step to researching your destination, but what if you genuinely don’t know what to expect?